dlwiest/react-homeassistant-headless/README.md

 [![npm version](https://img.shields.io/npm/v/hass-react.svg)](https://www.npmjs.com/package/hass-react)
 [![npm downloads](https://img.shields.io/npm/dm/hass-react.svg)](https://www.npmjs.com/package/hass-react)

-react-hass is a React library built for people seeking full creative control over the look and feel of their Home Assistant experience.
+hass-react is a React library built for people seeking full creative control over the look and feel of their Home Assistant experience.
 A suite of headless components abstracts all the headaches of WebSocket implementation and state management, allowing you to focus on creating your perfect custom dashboards.

 ## Features